krz/krz.github.io/_posts/2024-03-04-adjusting-for-bad-controls.md

 ```

 Again, this model finds a spurious effect of \\(X\\) on \\(Y\\), indicated by the low p-value (< 0.001).
-Interestingly, caompared with model 1, this time the effect is negative.
+Interestingly, compared with model 1, this time the effect is negative.

 ### Model 4: \\(Y \sim X + A + B\\)